 We offer guided tours in German and English (approximately 30 minutes).

-Audioguide tours are available in sixteen languages.
+Audioguide tours are available in eighteen languages.

 12 euros regular